bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 ```

 ## Provision Static Website and CDN for the Environment
-Use the following PowerShell command to provision the static website's Azure Storage Account, Azure CDN Profile and Azure CDN Endpoint for a specific environment.
+Provision the static website's Azure Storage Account, Azure CDN Profile and Azure CDN Endpoint
+in a specific environment by using the following PowerShell command.

 PowerShell:
 ```